The ultimate guide to dual agency in Minnesota.

 What is dual agency?

-Dual agency occurs when one brokerage firm represents a buyer and seller in the same transaction.
-You lose all representation.
+Dual agency occurs when one brokerage firm represents a buyer and seller, or two buyers in the same transaction.
+It is an insurmountable conflict of interest.

-In real estate, dual agency occurs when one brokerage firm represents a buyer and seller in the same transaction (or two buyers bidding on the same property).
+In real estate, a dual agency occurs when one brokerage firm represents a buyer and seller in the same transaction (or two buyers bidding on the same property).
 It doesn’t matter if there are two salespeople or just one.
-When dual agency occurs the exact same betrayal occurs.
-The broker owes the buyer and seller the impossibly conflicting duties of purchasing and selling the same property at the best price and terms.
-Dual agency occurs at the broker level and then flows to all the salespeople.
-Whomever the broker represents is who all the salespeople represent.
+When dual agency occurs it is one of the worst betrayals possible under the law.
+The broker owes the buyer and seller the same impossible conflicting duties of purchasing and selling the same property at the best price and terms.
+Dual agency occurs at the brokerage level and then flows to all the salespeople.
+If the broker is a dual agent, then all the agents are dual agents.
 The myth that there are multiple forms and levels of dual agency is just not true.
-Minnesota licensing law has rewritten agency law so that when dual agency occurs that the broker and all the salespeople are prohibited from advocating for their clients.
-No matter how many salespeople are involved, when dual agency occurs the salesperson (or salespersons) and the brokerage firm are legally prohibited from, “advocating for one party to the detriment of the other.”
+The dual agency almost always results in fraud and because of the nature of the relationship, clients will almost never understand how they were defrauded.
+According to Minnesota law (largely written by Realtors); When dual agency occurs, the salesperson (or salespersons) and the brokerage firm are legally prohibited from, “advocating for one party to the detriment of the other.”
 MINN.
 STAT.
 82.67.
+However, what really happens almost certainly benefits one party (and the broker) to the detriment of the other.

 You (don’t) get what you pay for.

-In Minnesota, consumers pay enormous amounts of money for brokers to help them buy and sell homes.
+In Minnesota, consumers pay outrageous amounts of money for brokers to help them buy and sell homes.
 Consumers need expert advice and service when buying and selling homes.
 While the low entry standards to the real estate profession are a huge impediment to Realtors providing expert advice, dual agency completely eliminates the possibility that consumers will receive any meaningful advice.
-And if an agent does provide advice to one client, that agent and broker are committing fraud against the other client.
+And if a dual agent does provide advice to one client, that agent and broker are committing fraud against the other client.
 Dual agency results in the complete abandonment of the client at a time when the consumer needs their agent the most.
-Despite that monumental degradation in the level of service being delivered there is no commensurate reduction in their fee.
+Despite that monumental degradation in the level of service being delivered to the clients, there is no commensurate reduction in their fee.
+Large firms that practice dual agency should be avoided at all costs.

-Dual agency is bad because it springs a catastrophic degradation in services on consumers when they are least prepared for it.
+Dual agency is bad because it springs a catastrophic degradation in the level of services on consumers when they are least prepared for it.
 It is bad when that happens in a typical consumer setting.
 It is an abomination when it happens in a fiduciary setting.
-In real estate, that catastrophe occurs after the broker has already pledged their undivided loyalty and gotten their client to divulge all kinds of important negotiating information.
-To make matters even worse, brokers have a huge financial incentive to encourage dual agency and manipulate things behind the scenes.
+In real estate, that catastrophe occurs after the broker has already pledged their undivided loyalty (through misleading “representation” agreements) and gotten their client to divulge all kinds of important negotiating information.
+To make matters even worse, brokers get a double fee if they are successful in creating a dual agency and manipulate things behind the scenes.
 Because there are no paper trails, few consumers will ever understand how their dual agency transaction was manipulated.

-Agents and brokers routinely advertise and market that their value proposition is that they provide advice and counsel to their clients that is superior.
-Some agents at large firms even go as far as to claim that they are fabulous negotiators.
+Agents and brokers routinely advertise and market that their value proposition is that they provide superior and expert advice and counsel to their clients.
+Some agents at large firms even go as far as to claim that they are fabulous negotiators when they are prohibited from negotiating on many of the properties they show their clients.
 At a minimum that is misleading.
+More likely it is a fraudulent representation.
 Typically you get little legal value from your dual agent salesperson other than they are pledged to treat you “fairly.”
-Many dual agents willfully commit fraud and find ways to illegally advocate for their clients.

 Example: You are a buyer and select a salesperson from a mega-brokerage firm who claims to be a great negotiator (the “bait”).
 He gets you to sign an agency disclosure form and